dbunibas/galois/README.md

 By default, the test runs all queries listed in the [`Excel file`](core/src/test/resources/llm-bench/dataset-soccer.xlsx) specified by the `TestBenchLLM.QUERIES_PATH` property.
 You can also create a custom Excel file with a subset of queries if you want to run a smaller experiment.

-The language model used for the experiments is defined by the `Constants.SELECTED_MODEL` property.
+The language model used for the experiments is defined by the `Constants.LLM_MODEL` property.
 You can change this to select a different model (e.g., GPT, LLaMA).

 Once the project is properly configured, you can launch the benchmark with the following command: